MonacoProtocol/protocol/npm-client/docs/types/protocol.md

 Program addresses for the monaco\_protocol

 *   DEVNET\_STABLE: the most stable in-development version of the monaco\_protocol deployed to `devnet`
+*   RELEASE: release version of The Monaco Protocol matching the mainnet release

 [1]: #protocoladdresses